richardgirges/express-fileupload/README.md

 * Before 1.0.0, `md5` is an MD5 checksum of the uploaded file.
 * From 1.0.0 until 1.1.1, `md5` is a function to compute an MD5 hash ([Read about it here.](https://github.com/richardgirges/express-fileupload/releases/tag/v1.0.0-alpha.1)).
-* From 1.1.1 onward, `md5` is reverted back to MD5 checksum value and also added full MD5 support in case you are using temporary files.
+* From 1.1.1 until 1.5.1, `md5` is reverted back to MD5 checksum value and also added full MD5 support in case you are using temporary files.
+* From 1.5.1 onward, `md5` still holds the checksum value, but the checksum is generated with the provided `hashAlgorithm` option.
+The property name remains `md5` for backwards compatibility.

 ### Examples